Campus Crisis Resources

 Students who are extremely distressed or who appear out of touch with reality may need the additional support of being escorted to SPS.
-You may walk the student to the SPS office on the Santa Rosa Campus in Plover Hall, Room 559.
-Please call 524-1595 ahead of time to ensure the office is open and so SPS staff can anticipate your arrival.
+You may walk the student to the SPS office on the Santa Rosa Campus in Race Hall (Student Health Services offices).
+Please call 527-4445 ahead of time to ensure the office is open and so SPS staff can anticipate your arrival.
 SPS may also be able to advise you on whether emergency services in the community are needed instead.
 If you feel the student is dangerous to self or others, or no escort is available for a disoriented student, contact District Police at 527-1000.

 The Disability Resources Department (DRD) serves over 3000 students with disabilities of all types, including both physical and psychological disabilities.
 Students can request services by calling 527-4278 or by visiting the DRD offices in Analy Village (Santa Rosa Campus) or in Jacobs Hall (Petaluma Campus).
 Drop-in appointments are available every day where students can discuss their eligibility for our services with a specialist privately.